Frequently Asked Questions

 Do students live in dorms?

-The majority of students live in furnished apartments with 1-3 roommates.
-Each student has their own room and shares the common space, which includes bathrooms, kitchens, living rooms, and laundry.
+The majority of students live in furnished apartments with one to three roommates.
+Each student has their own room and shares the common space which includes bathrooms, kitchens, living rooms, and laundry.
 Student apartments are at most a short walk to CIP offices and other student residences.
 Students share responsibilities in maintaining a clean household and create a schedule to manage cleaning and cooking duties.
-Students enrolled in our Levels of Support 5-6 live in an off campus apartment or a dorm on campus and do not receive independent living supports from CIP.
+Students who have completed the on-campus program and met certain benchmarks can live in their own apartment or a dorm on campus and continue to receive supports through CIP’s Graduate Living Program (GLC).

 What kind of therapeutic support is available?

-CIP offers cognitive behavioral therapy (CBT) by licensed staff clinicians.
+CIP offers Cognitive Behavioral Therapy (CBT) by licensed staff clinicians.
 Our clinicians use CBT as a light form of therapy for “life maintenance” issues such as anxiety and depression that are common with and ASD or LD diagnosis.
-Therapy sessions generally occur for 45 minutes per week and are included in tuition.
+Other therapies are listed on our wellness page.
+Therapy sessions generally occur in 45 minute sessions per week (included in tuition).

 Do students have to bring their own furniture?